 You will most often find red and rock crabs in Asian markets; commercial catches of these crabs are minor compared to those of the Dungeness.

 Most of the meat is in the giant crusher claws these critters are armed with.
 They are virtually identical to the famed Florida stone crabs, so you can substitute red or rock crabs in any stone crab claw recipe you find.

-If you come across a mess of red rock crabs, cook the claws like stone crabs — boiled in a seasoned broth and eaten with butter or mayo — and then use the bodies of all but the largest crabs to make stock or sauces.
+If you come across a mess of red rock crabs, cook the claws like stone crabs.
+Boiled in a seasoned broth and eaten with butter or mayo is delicious.
+Then use the bodies of all but the largest crabs to make stock or sauces.

 Cracking the legs and the cleaned bodies of these crabs will give you the fixings for an outstanding tomato-based spaghetti sauce.
 This sauce doesn't reheat well (like many seafood dishes), so if you have lots of crabs at once, store the cooked bits in a bag and freeze until you want to make the sauce again.

 If you are fortunate enough to get a hold of large red rock crabs, meaning the shell is wider than 6 inches, treat them as Dungeness and pick out all the meat for any crab recipe that suits your fancy.